luizalbertobm/luizalbertobm/README.md

 ## 📌 Recent Professional Highlights:

+#### Mobilexpense (Belgium)
+As a PHP/Symfony Software Engineer, I focus on enhancing a B2B financial platform that helps companies and employees efficiently manage their expenses.
+#### Pivot88 (Canada)
-- **Pivot88**: As a PHP Software Engineer, I've been a driving force behind the development and maintenance of their vital supply chain software, utilizing a rich tech stack.
+As a PHP Software Engineer, I've been a driving force behind the development and maintenance of their vital supply chain software, utilizing a rich tech stack.
+#### Neobrain (France)
-- **Neobrain**: I played a pivotal role in HR application development and championed the transformation of our git processes for a swifter and more agile development cycle.
+I played a pivotal role in HR application development and championed the transformation of our git processes for a swifter and more agile development cycle.
+#### Further Learning Group (Ireland)
-- **Further Learning Group**: As a Full-Stack Developer, I steered the development of the company's academic management software, with key features like APIs for student areas and course websites.
+As a Full-Stack Developer, I steered the development of the company's academic management software, with key features like APIs for student areas and course websites.
 My passion for continuous improvement led me to redefine the onboarding process for new team members, streamlining the development environment migrating it from Vagrant to Docker where I could create a bunch of useful scripts to facilitade other developers work.
-- **Education Secretary of Ceará – SEDUC**: My decade-long journey here was marked by:
+#### Education Secretary of Ceará – Brazil
+My decade-long journey here was marked by:
 The birth of "Aluno Online" and "Professor Online" portals, touching over 400,000 lives.
 Innovations like a Literacy Aid Software and a game-based University Admittance Exam App.
 Crafting solutions for optimized school bus routes and a meticulous employee contract & salary management system.